jonodavis/NZCP-Verifier/README.md

 ```
 The API will now be listening for POST requests at http://localhost:5000/verify on port 5000.

-## Sending a NZCP to the API for verification
+## Sending an NZCP to the API for verification
 The API accepts HTTP POST requests only.
 The only required header is `Content-Type: application/json`.
 The body of the request should be a JSON object with the following fields:
 ```json
 {